 Classes, home-schoolers, groups and families can enjoy science fun with our Virtual Field Trips from anywhere!

-Select from a mix of live and pre-recorded science virtual field trips based on our most popular onsite field trips for preschool, elementary, and middle school.
+Select from a mix of pre-recorded science virtual field trips based on our most popular onsite field trips for preschool, elementary, and middle school.

 Discover our Self Guided Field Trips, Science Demonstrations, and Virtual Planetarium programs below.
 Bookmark this site to check back for new programs.